 What is TSTC’s duty to respond to e-mailed or faxed requests for copies of records?

-TSTC has a duty to respond to any written requests for records, including those that are made through e-mail or by fax.
-However, state law provides that TSTC can designate a person that is authorized to receive e-mail or faxed requests.
+TSTC has a duty to respond to any written requests for records, including those that are made through email or by fax.
+However, state law provides that TSTC can designate a person that is authorized to receive emailed or faxed requests.
 If TSTC makes such a designation, the Public Information Act is only activated if the request is directed to the designated individual.
-If TSTC has not made such a designation, the e-mail or faxed request can be directed to any employee or officer.
+If TSTC has not made such a designation, the emailed or faxed request can be directed to any employee or officer.
 Pursuant to Section 552.301(c), Government Code, the Coordinator of Records Management has been designated to receive all electronic mail and fax requests for public information.
 TSTC is not responsible for responding to electronic mail and fax requests sent to any electronic mail address other than the email address for the Coordinator of Records Management cited above.

 What is TSTC’s duty to respond to verbal requests for copies of records?